-- 1. There is a direct correlation between good grades and good attendance.
-Come to the class prepared, read the appropriate articles of the reading list, take notes, study for your exams and you will be successful.
+1. There is a direct correlation between good grades and good attendance.
+Come to the class prepared, read the appropriate articles of the reading list, take notes,

+- study for your exams and you will be successful.
 Attendance is taken at every class meeting. - 2.
 I do not give incompletes (IN) except under the most extraordinary, and documented, circumstances. - 3.
-The only students who will be eligible for CR/NC at the end of the semester are those who have completed all of the course requirements including all exams and the term paper.
-CR/NC slips must be submitted no later than 15 minutes prior to the start of the final exam.

-- 4. If miss an exam, you must (1) contact me within 48 hours of the missed exam, (2) present acceptable documentary evidence for your absence, and (3) arrange a make-up exam at a mutually convenient date and time.
-A make-up exam covers the same materials as the regular exam but will not be the same exam given as scheduled. - 5.
-If you fail to take the final exam, you have the same 48 hours in which to contact me about a make-up exam and provide me with the appropriate documentation supporting your absence.
-If I do not hear from you within that time period, I will award you an exam grade of zero (0), and average that zero into your semester grade.
+The only students who will be eligible for CR/NC at the end of the semester are those who have completed all of the course requirements including all mid-term exam, term paper, and the final exam. - 4.
+If miss an exam, you must (1) contact me within 48 hours of the missed exam, (2) present acceptable documentary evidence for your absence, and (3) arrange a make-up exam at a mutually convenient date and time.
+A make-up exam covers the same materials as the regular exam but will not be the same exam given as scheduled.